 No?
 Continue to question 2.

 2) Does the thistle have spiny wings the entire length of the stem?

 Yes?
 It’s one of four common exotic thistles.
-Review the key diagnostic features and photos below.
+Review photo's above and key diagnostic features below.

 Bull Thistle (Cirsium vulgare).
 Narrow, needle-like bracts, leaves green on upper and lower surface.